mikeovu/Mike-Portfolio-Site/content/posts/_index.md

 ---
-Title: Informational Posts
+Title: Posts & Projects
 layout: background
 ---

-Welcome to the posts page!
+## Welcome!

-Here, you'll find informational guides that I've developed through my technical learning journey.
+In this page, I've added guides for projects I've worked on for learning tech.